pypa/packaging.python.org/source/specifications.rst

 Description-Content-Type
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A string containing the format of the distribution's description, so that
+A string stating the markup syntax (if any) used in the distribution's
-tools can intelligently render the description.
+description, so that tools can intelligently render the description.

 Historically, PyPI supported descriptions in plain text and `reStructuredText
 (reST) <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html>`_,